solidjs/solid-router/README.md

 ## Config Based Routing

-You don't have to use JSX to set up your routes; you can pass an object:
+You don't have to use JSX to set up your routes; you can pass an array of route definitions:

 ```jsx
 import { lazy } from "solid-js";